pgaijin66/XSS-Payloads/README.md

 #### Overview

 List of XSS that was compiled for public use.
 You can use it as a payload for your scanners

-### Note
-Hi folks, I have started to start making videos, please subscribe for more DevOps/SRE and infosec stuffs: https://www.youtube.com/c/ShardedSRE